red-hat-academy/openshift-workshop/step2PersistentVolumes.md

 2) Created a PersistentVolume
 3) Created a PersistentVolumeClaim
 4) Added the PersistentVolumeClaim to the deployment config of the hub pod

+Now repeat these steps for the other pods `smp, bungee` changing the name hub appropriately

+For bungee the container directory is `/server` not `/data`